About Our Doctoral Program

 - Christine McMichael.
 Associate Professor of Geography, Institute for Regional Analysis and Public Policy, Morehead State University

 - Jennifer Miller.
-Professor of Geography, University of Texas at Austin
+Professor of Geography and Department Chair, University of Texas at Austin

 - Christopher Moreno.
 Co-Owner and Ethnography Program Manager, Cultural Geographics Consulting